Meiyintang Collection

-The Meiyintang Collection is a privately owned assembly of Chinese ceramics, porcelain and bronzes, which has been hailed as one of the finest private collections of Chinese porcelain in the Western world.
+The Meiyintang Collection is a privately owned assembly of Chinese ceramics, porcelain and bronzes, the majority of which are presently on loan to the Swiss Rietberg Museum in Zurich, which has been hailed as one of the finest private collections of Chinese porcelain in the Western world.
 Meiyintang 玫茵堂, "Hall among Rosebeds", is the adopted Chinese studio name of the collection.

 History

 The brothers Stephen Zuellig (1917–2017) and Gilbert Zuellig (1918–2009), both born in Manila, developed manifold interests in Asian art and culture throughout their life and business activities in the Far East.
 In the late 1950s, they began to build up a systematic collection of Chinese art.
 Gilbert Zuellig specialized in early pottery, stoneware and ceramics, spanning five millennia from the Neolithic period to the Han, Tang and Song dynasties, while his brother Stephen collected the porcelains of the later Yuan, Ming and Qing dynasties as well as archaic bronzes of the Shang, Zhou and Warring States period.
 Early on in their career as expert collectors, the Zuellig brothers were encouraged and guided by the connoisseur and dealer Edward T. Chow.